 (WP3) Thermodynamic/thermoelastic models of the deep mantle and core of Mars.

 Existing thermodynamic models for high pressure minerals and liquid solutions (metallic or sulfidic melts) can be improved by considering the full range of solutions expected, and non-ideality in excess terms such as bulk modulus.
-This work package seeks to make such improvements for garnets and core liquids, in order to use them during interrogation of seismic data from InSight.
+This work package seeks to make such improvements for garnets and core liquids, in order to use them during interrogation of seismic data from InSight. (quite vague sounding)

+Probably need to describe what a thermochemical model is for the cheap seats.
+It's best to pitch this at general scientist.
+Sometimes they get some odd people to review these!
+If the out-of-field folk get lost in some later technical details that is fine, but always make sure a general scientist can get the main gist / bulk of the proposal.

+take home. models allow you to take a composition and predict seismic properties.

 A key improvement to be made in models of major mantle mineralogy is a consideration of ferric iron in majorite.
 At present, two sets of solution models exist: low pressure models, with ferric iron, and high pressure models, with a majoritic component.
 The experimental results from WP1, coupled with previous results at lower FeO contents (Rohrbach et al., 2007; 2011) should provide the required information to create a single, self-consistent model of high pressure garnets.
+Can make statements like this stronger.
+Eg. The new experimental results from WP1 will allow much more accurate models of Mars' interior to be produced becuase ......
+This will allow fully self-consistent interior models, which can be used to better interpret the insight data.

 Thermodynamic models of core liquids are still at a very preliminary stage.
 It has been noted that excess bulk moduli are likely to play a significant role in determining the properties of metallic solutions (Komabayashi, 2014), but so far there has been little attempt to create such a model.
 Working with Dan Frost and Dave Rubie, I have built a thermodynamic model for Si and O in metallic melts (Myhill et al., in prep), using modifications to existing solution models that enable excess bulk moduli to change in a physically reasonable manner as a function of pressure and temperature.
 This work package seeks to extend that model by adding sulfur, using existing experimental data (e.g. Buono and Walker, 2011; Tsuno et al., 2011).